Corey Dickerson Player Props: Nationals vs. Phillies

 - RBI Prop: Over/under 0.5 RBI (Over odds: +210)

 Looking to place a prop bet on Corey Dickerson?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Read More About This Game